muthoninduhiu/muthoninduhiu/README.md

 - 👀 I’m interested in android and web development.
 - 🌱 I’m currently learning android with kotlin and Full stack Web Development
 - 👯 I’m looking to collaborate on an android project.
-- ⚡ Fun fact: I love coding and exercising
+- ⚡ Fun fact: I love reading novels and walking my pets